 To produce the wine of Chateau d’Yquem, it all starts in the vineyard with the desire to pick only the ripest possible fruit that have been attacked by Botrytis.
 This is a labor intensive process that requires multiple passes in the vineyards.
 In difficult vintages, pickers have made as many as 13 passes, hoping to find berries to the satisfaction of Chateau d’Yquem.
 Once the fruit is sorted, the grapes are pressed 3 times using pneumatic presses for the first two pressings.
 The final pressing is conducted in a vertical press.
 The juice from the third press is vinified separately and if it is used, it’s blended in after the barrel aging.
 It can take from 2 to 6 weeks for the alcoholic fermentation to be completed.
 The amount of time depends on the vintage and the sugar levels.

 The vinification takes place in 100% new, French oak barrels.
 Another change in the wine making at Yquem is the amount of time the wine spends aging in new oak.
 The wine is aged in different barrels that are arranged depending on the picking date of each parcel during the harvest.
 In total, it can take as many as 400 barrels each year to hold the entire production.
 While the wine of Chateau d’Yquem is made in the vineyard, it takes a little help, which is accomplished by the technical director Francis Mayeur and Sandrine Garbay, the cellar master who along with Pierre Lurton, are a large part of the face for the estate.
+I 2011, the estate changed their vinification process.
+In prior vintages, in order to halt to fermentaion process to retain amole sugar, they reduced the temperature.
+But since 2011, they have added sulphur to stop fermentation.

 Prior to 2000, Yquem was aged for an average of 36 months in 100% new, French oak barrels.
 Today, Yquem spends only 30 months in 100% new, French oak barrels.
 The grapes come from up to 40 different parcels.
 The blending of the parcels and both grape varieties take place about 10 months after the harvest for between 80% and 90% of the harvest.
 The remainder of the wine is blended in, or not, slightly prior to bottling.
 Chateau d’Yquem on average produces close to 10,000 cases of wine per vintage.